 July 16: Missing a big Illinois tornado day

 Since I was in Pennsylvania, I didn't chase this day, so I'm only including it here for the commentary.
-I knew this day had potential, and I would have been chasing it had I been home.
-Anyone that has lived and chased in Illinois knows that you NEVER ignore a day like this - warm front, strong instability and some upper support.
+I knew this day had potential, and I would have been observing it had I been home.
+Anyone that has lived and covered in Illinois knows that you NEVER ignore a day like this - warm front, strong instability and some upper support.
 The obvious place to be was where storms interacted with the warm front, which produced numerous tornadoes around the Galesburg area - at least one quite large and violent.

 I was incensed at missing this.
-I've chased countless 'sleeper' days just like this in the Midwest over the last 5 years that never produced this big.
+I've covered countless 'sleeper' days just like this in the Midwest over the last 5 years that never produced this big.
 Then, the three days I'm out of town this season, one of them goes absolutely nuts.
 My priority is seeing my family, however, so they take precedence.
 If I had to make the same choice again, I still would have chosen to go to PA.
 I see plenty of tornadoes every year, I don't get to see all of my family in the same place nearly as often.

 July 19: Early morning and late night rounds of lightning

 Two rounds of storms - one after midnight in the early morning hours, and another the same day late at night just before midnight, provided a couple of lightning photography opportunities.
 I shot the first round of storms from Litchfield to Livingston: